 Nearly every park in Uganda is good for sightseeing wildlife, particularly Queen Elizabeth National Park.
-You can get there either by a heavily advertised tour group that will be over-priced, or make a friend who will drive you and show you around for mostly just gas money. about 7 years ago
+You can get there either by a heavily advertised tour group that will be over-priced, or make a friend who will drive you and show you around for mostly just gas money. over 7 years ago

 There are an amazing number of parks and tours that are great for seeing wildlife in Uganda.
 In fact, Uganda's parks are one of the best kept secrets of East Africa.
 They tend to be less well-known than ones in Kenya and Tanzania but this also means that they're less crowded and less expensive.
 The Ugandan Wildlife Authority (http://www.ugandawildlife.org/) does an amazing job of maintaining the parks and has a published fee list so you can get an idea of what you expect to pay when visiting.
 If you only have a short time in the country I would recommend: Queen Elizabeth National Park, Murchison Falls, the Rwenzoris.
 If you're interested in seeing the gorillas you'll want to go down to Kisoro (Bwindi 'Impenetrable' Forest) and to Kibale to visit the chimpanzees.
 Visit (http://www.inkampala.com/category/travel/) for lots of articles on different aspects of these parks.
 In terms of tour companies - the range is immense - everything from very expensive/bespoke tours to small independent tour companies.
-Reply if you want recommendations and I can recommend a few. over 6 years ago
+Reply if you want recommendations and I can recommend a few. almost 7 years ago

 Uganda has 10 national parks.
 The country boasts not just the big five that you might see in neighbouring Kenya but the big seven - chimps and gorillas - and a whole host of other primates, 1066 bird species, several hundred types of butterflies.
 (Note ref rhino: they are unfortunately extinct in the wild in Uganda but there is a small private reserve at Zziwa from where White Rhino will hopefully be reintroduced into the wild one day).